A trouble in the GRP production department

 Imagine the following scenario:

-it is a Thursday afternoon, with only 24 meters to go to complete the ND 2200 NP 10 St 5000 production run.
+It is a Thursday afternoon.
+Only 24 meters to go to complete the ND 2200 NP 10 St 5000 production run.
 The process is under control, the pipe diameter is within tolerance.
-You have asked your operators to stay an extra hour or so to complete the order.
+You have asked your operators to stay an extra hour to complete the order.

 Suddenly, the machine stops and you see multiple alarms springing up in the supervisor monitor.
 You try and reset the alarms but the machine will run only in manual mode, so you decide to remove the pipe from the mandrel before it is too late.

 You quickly call your electrician and the automation manager, but the problem seems difficult to solve.